mck89/peast/doc/ast-and-tokenization.md

 There is only one big difference from ESTree and Esprima: parenthesized expressions.
 This type of expressions have been introduced to let the user know if when an expression is wrapped in round brackets.
 For example `(a + b)` is a parenthesized expression and generates a ParenthesizedExpression node.

-Additionally, from version 1.3, literals have their own classes: StringLiteral, NumericLiteral, BooleanLiteral and NullLiteral.
+From version 1.3, literals have their own classes: `StringLiteral`, `NumericLiteral`, `BooleanLiteral` and `NullLiteral`.

+From version 1.8, when parsing JSX, 2 new token types are emitted: `JSXIdentifier`, that represents a valid JSX identifier, and `JSXText`, that represents text inside JSX elements and fragments.